O.J.: Made In America Episode 3 Recap

 The letter came after Simpson's lawyer, Robert Shapiro, failed to surrender Simpson to the LAPD.
 The documentary also includes interviews with Mike Albanese, the SWAT commander who waited at Simpson's Rockingham estate for Al Cowlings and Simpson to return in the Bronco.
 "I think he wanted to surrender when it was dark, so that he wouldn't be seen," Albanese says in the documentary.

-The series' third instalment features an impressive number of interviews with key figures from the case.
+The series' third installment features an impressive number of interviews with key figures from the case.
 Those who followed the FX series The People V. O.J.
-Simpson: American Crime Story will recognise L.A.
+Simpson: American Crime Story will recognize L.A.
 County prosecutor Marcia Clark, deputy district attorney Bill Hodgman, and former LAPD detective Mark Fuhrman, who all participated in interviews for the documentary.
 The episode also includes recordings from inside the courtroom.

-A striking point in the episode centres on the courtroom argument between prosecutor Chris Darden and defence attorney Johnnie Cochran about the use of a racial slur in the trial.
+A striking point in the episode centers on the courtroom argument between prosecutor Chris Darden and defense attorney Johnnie Cochran about the use of a racial slur in the trial.
 (Cochran died in 2005, and Darden isn't interviewed in the documentary.)

 "It'll blind the jury.
 It'll blind them to the truth," Darden says in the recording.
 "All they have to do is mention the word, say to Mark Fuhrman, 'Hey, did you ever use that [racial slur]?'
 And he will say, 'Yeah,' and it's over.
 He must have planted the glove."